micmejia/bible-dump/AMPC/Romans/Rom 6.md

-Do not continue offering or yielding your bodily members [and [^a]faculties] to sin as instruments (tools) of wickedness.
-But offer _and_ yield yourselves to God as though you have been raised from the dead to [perpetual] life, and your bodily members [and [^b]faculties] to God, presenting them as implements of righteousness.
+Do not continue offering or yielding your bodily members [and faculties] to sin as instruments (tools) of wickedness.
+But offer _and_ yield yourselves to God as though you have been raised from the dead to [perpetual] life, and your bodily members [and faculties] to God, presenting them as implements of righteousness.